 Criminal penalties can be enhanced, or additional civil penalties may apply, if the assault was committed as a hate crime, or if the assault was an act of domestic violence or spousal abuse.

 Get Legal Help from a Philadelphia Assault Defense Attorney

 Don’t wait to get the legal help you need when your very freedom hangs in the balance.
-Contact the Law Offices of Lloyd Long immediately at (215) 525-6818 for a free and confidential consultation concerning assault charges in Philadelphia or the surrounding area.
+Contact the Law Office of Lloyd Long today at (215) 525-6818 for a free and confidential consultation concerning assault charges in Philadelphia or the surrounding area.